 Disability is a unique identity category because, at one point or another, most people will have at least one disability.
-Despite this, our society still has many barriers to participation for folks with disabilities and accessibility is often an afterthought.
-At SE Uplift, we believe accessibility is an integral part of the efforts our community should make toward inclusion.
-Planning for accessibility makes it possible for the largest number of folks to participate (for example, accessibility measures such as hybrid meetings often benefit older folks, people with children, and adults who work full time).
-It also helps to shift the ways we think about disability.
+However, people with disabilities still face many barriers in our society and accessibility is often an afterthought.
+At SE Uplift, we believe accessibility is an integral part of inclusion efforts in our community.
+Planning for accessibility benefits people in the community and allows for the largest number of people to participate.
+For example, accessibility measures such as hybrid meetings allows older adults, people with children, and those who work full time to participate.
+Ist can also shift how we think about disability.

-SE Uplift Neighborhood Coalition values meaningful access to all programs, services, and activities.
-If needing accommodations for an event, please email email@example.com or call (503) 232-0010 at least 48 hours prior to attending the event to let us know your access needs.
-You can contact us at any time to request any of our materials in alternative formats/for other access needs not related to events.
-SE Uplift is on the 14, 15, 66, and 75 bus lines.
-Our space has parking on site and an accessible entrance on one floor.
+SE Uplift Neighborhood Coalition values providing meaningful access to all of our programs, services, and activities.
+If you need accommodations for an event, please email firstname.lastname@example.org or call (503) 232-0010 at least 48 hours before the event to let us know your access needs.
+You can also contact us at any time to request our materials in alternative formats or for other access needs unrelated to events.
+Our space is accessible via the 14, 15, 66, and 75 bus lines and has on-site parking with an accessible entrance on one floor.

 Tips, Tools & FAQs

 - SE Uplift provides communication funds to neighborhood associations and communication grants to all volunteer community groups, consider using those funds for accessibility purposes.